mathieutranchida/vincent-authier-website/README.md

 # Vincent Authier - Athlete Website

 Vincent Authier - Athlete Web app is a landing page intended to present Vincent Authier as an athlete and put him in relation with potential sponsors and clients.
 This app is heavily based on GSAP and ScrollTriggers animations.
-Mathieu Tranchida did the design & development of the app.
+Mathieu Tranchida did the design & development of the app using Reactjs.

 ## Technologies used